ambraglow/Mochatoo/README.md

 # Mochatoo
-This project is a custom motherboard made to fit in the Thinkpad x201 and x201T variant.
+This project is a custom motherboard designed to fit in the Thinkpad x201 and x201T variant.